Thursday, December 20, 2012

 5. The Long March: Mina to Makkah

 We chose to walk back from Mina to Makkah after we're done with the devil.
 It's cool, temperate climate as we joined other like-minded devil-bashers and quickly melted into a motley, cosmopolitan crowd marching toward Makkah.
 The long flowing line of pilgrims literally linked Mina with Makkah, reprising the physical and emotional "ordeal" of the early haj travellers without the combustion engines to ferry them around.
-Intrigued and inspired, we hit Makkah in no time and valiantly pressed on with tawaf and saie to complete our haj.
+Inspired and emboldened, we hit Makkah in no time and valiantly pressed on with tawaf and saie to complete our haj.
 We logged almost 20 km that day.
 No pain, all gain, we rewarded ourselves with a hefty briyani.

 6. The Sheikh Sang

-It's Subuh prayer on 20 November.
+It was Subuh prayer on 20 November.
 The imam's rendition gave me goosebumps.
 What a way to vocalize God's verses: with power and pace.
-I'd heard the bluesy Abdul Rahman Al Sudais and Abdullah Al Juhany, but this guy was different.
+I'd heard the bluesy Al Sudais and Al Juhany, but this guy was different.
 He rocked!
 I wished he'd just go on and on as he sweetly muscled his way, shifting the tune and lifting the tone to drive the message home.
 He came on again for Subuh the next day with a moving recitation of the familiar Surah Al Munafiqun.
 And again for Maghrib on 27 November.
 Back home I googled him: Sheikh Khalid Al Ghamdi, one of the younger Makkah imams.
 Listen to his delivery of Surah Ale Imran on 24 July 2011 on YouTube.
-Add him to your playlists.
+Add him to your listless playlists.

 Thursday, October 25, 2012